 Ironically, Talat’s career in Bombay might have ended even before it started.
 Not sure whether he would succeed, he didn’t show up for two meetings with Anil Biswas over Arzoo.
 When the music director ran into the singer inadvertently somewhere, he asked him if he had already become a star and was too busy to come for recordings.
 Talat confessed his fear and experience with various rejections he had faced in Bombay, since he arrived in the city of dreams.
 Thankfully, Anilda gave him another chance!
 And even then, once Talat began rehearsing the song, Anil Biswas asked him to stop, asking him what he had done with the real Talat Mahmood.
 Talat told him he had removed he quiver from his voice as others told him it wouldn’t work.
 Anilda told him it was this very tremor that made his voice unique.
 Grateful, Talat reverted to his ‘old’ voice and the rest, as the old cliche goes, is history.

 Even as Talat scaled great heights as a singer, he decided to make a go of acting as well, trying to be a singing star.
-However, his foray before the arc lights was not successful and though some of his films like Dil-e-Nadan (1953), Waris (1954) and Sone ki Chidiya (1958) did well enough, with some great songs by him like Zindagi Denewale Sun, Rahi Matwale, and Pyar Par bas Toh Nahin, he didn’t quite make as strong an impact as an actor.
-Still, he did make the most of songs given to him outside his acting assignments in films like Devdas (Mitwa), Dekh Kabira Roya (1957, Humse Aaya Na Gaya) and of course, Mirza Ghalib (1954), where he did full justice to Ghalib’s poetry.
-He also pioneered the trend of going outside the country with an extremely successful tour of East Africa in 1956 and was among the the first Indian singers to perform at Madison Square Garden, New York and the Royal Albert Hall.
+However, his foray before the arc lights was not successful and though some of his films like Dil-e-Nadan (1953), Waris (1954) and Sone ki Chidiya (1958) did well enough, with some great songs by him like Zindagi Denewale Sun, Rahi Matwale, and Pyar Par Bas Toh Nahin, he didn’t quite make as strong an impact as an actor.
+Some other films that Talat acted in include Dak Babu (1954), Raftar (1955), Diwali Ki Raat (1956), Ek Gaon Ki Kahani (1957), Malik (1958) and Lala Rookh (1958).
+He did make the most of songs that were given to him outside his acting assignments in films like Devdas (Mitwa), Dekh Kabira Roya (1957, Humse Aaya Na Gaya) and of course, Mirza Ghalib (1954), where he did full justice to Ghalib’s poetry.
+Talat also pioneered the trend of going outside the country with an extremely successful tour of East Africa in 1956 and was among the the first Indian singers to perform at Madison Square Garden, New York and the Royal Albert Hall.
 London.

 Among the last films that Talat made a solid impact were Chhaya (1961) and Jahan Ara (1964).
 Chhaya, in particular, saw Talat score heavily with songs like Itna Na Mujhse Tu Pyar Badha, Ankhon Mein Masti Sharab Ki and Aansoo Samajh Ke Kyon Mujhe and showed his magic was still intact, but Jahan Ara’s failure, in spite of songs like Phir Wohi Shyam Wohi Gham, all but brought Talat’s career to a halt in an industry that worships only success.
 It is said that Madan Mohan stood by Talat for Jahan Ara and even recorded with him at his own expense to convince producer Om Prakash, who relented after hearing Talat sing.

-There was no such support from Naushad and Manoj Kumar, however, and bowing to pressure, his part of the duet Kaisi Haseen Raat from Aadmi (1968), to go on Manoj Kumar, was re-dubbed by Mahendra Kapoor, regarded a more ‘salable’ voice.
+There was no such support, sadly, from Naushad and Manoj Kumar, however, and bowing to pressure, his part of the duet Kaisi Haseen Raat from Aadmi (1968), to go on Manoj Kumar, was re-dubbed by Mahendra Kapoor, regarded a more ‘saleable’ voice.
 From then on Talat more or less retired from the Hindi film industry.
 However, he continued to perform live shows and record non-film songs and ghazals right up to the 1980s.